marcusellis05/marcusellis05.github.io/_posts/2014-04-14-grunt-tasks.md

 My idea to solve this problem was to put related tasks into individual files and place those files in a specific folder.
 If my solution was going to be useful to anyone else, it needed to be configurable.
 I figured I should use the [globule](https://www.npmjs.org/package/globule) module to make it easier to configure which files to use and I was already using [load-grunt-tasks](https://www.npmjs.org/package/load-grunt-tasks) to automatically load Grunt plugins so I figured I should bake that in too.

+It does a "pseudo-merge" of the task definitions in those files.
+The merge isn't recursive.
+It's built to let you have the same plugin configured in 2 different files.
+For example, you could have a "concat:css" task defined in one file and a "concat:js" task in another.
+As long as the "subtask" name is different, there won't be a collision and both will be callable.

-Anyhow, I think it's a pretty elegant solution.
-It's got pretty good documentation, so I won't cover all that.
-There's also a good [example setup](https://github.com/marcusellis05/grunt-tasks/tree/master/example) in the Github project as well.
+Anyhow, I think it's a pretty simple yet elegant solution.
+It's got decent documentation, so I won't cover all the configuration options.
+There's also a good [example setup](https://github.com/marcusellis05/grunt-tasks/tree/master/example) in the Github project, so check that out if this post made no sense.

 If you like this idea but are looking for a more robust solution, you may be interested in [PintJS](http://www.pintjs.com).
 It more or less wraps Grunt, and it allows you to modularize your code and run tasks concurrently.

-### Installation

-    $ npm install grunt-tasks --save-dev

 ### Ideas?
 Issues?